shringi/util_Global/README.md

 R and its package repository are great.
 I could find almost all kinds of functions, various tricks and tips online.
 However, as I worked on R and R studio long enough.
 I happen to create custom functions which I find it convenient to use for my purpose.
-I slowly began to realize that I should share some of them with others in case they find it helpful.
+I am sharing some of them here in case others also find it helpful.

 # Functions